mailjet/mailjet-apiv3-nodejs/README.md

 ## Contribute

 Mailjet loves developpers.
-You can be part of this project !
+You can be part of this project!

-This wrapper is a great introduction to the open source world, check out the code !
+This wrapper is a great introduction to the open source world, check out the code!

 Feel free to ask anything, and contribute: